adammaus/adammaus.github.io/_posts/2014-10-19-wrapping-html-elements-parent-div-using-jquery.md

 permalink: "2014/10/wrapping-html-elements-parent-div-using-jquery/"
 title: "Wrapping HTML Elements with a Parent DIV using jQuery"
 date: 2014-10-20T10:13:49-05:00
+excerpt: 'One of our projects required us to add a target element to a parent DIV dynamically.
+In this example, we are targeting the "child" CSS class and adding any elements that have that CSS class to a DIV with the "parent" CSS class.'
 tags:
   - HTML
   - Javascript
   - jQuery
 ---
 One of our projects required us to add a target element to a parent DIV dynamically.
-In this example, we are targeting the “child” CSS class and adding any elements that have that CSS class to a DIV with the “parent” CSS class.
+In this example, we are targeting the "child" CSS class and adding any elements that have that CSS class to a DIV with the "parent" CSS class.

 {% highlight javascript %}
 // Add a selector to a parent DIV with the wrapping class